sarah-elbahloul/aou-gpa-calculator/replit.md

 - `DATABASE_URL`: PostgreSQL connection string (required)
 - Environment variables for any additional external services

+## Recent Changes

+### December 2024 Updates:
+- **Grading System Correction**: Updated to use official AOU grading scale (A=4.0, B+=3.5, B=3.0, C+=2.5, C=2.0, D=1.5, F=0.0)
+- **Firebase Integration**: Added Firebase/Firestore configuration for production data storage
+- **Enhanced Course Catalog**: Updated with official AOU course data from Kuwait campus including:
+  - Computer Science: M110 (Python Programming), M115 (Python for ML and DS), M109 (.NET Programming)
+  - IT: T215A/B (Communication and IT), T216A/B (Cisco Networking)
+  - Graphics: GD111 (Visual Perception), GD124 (Digital Photography), GD126 (Multimedia Design)
+  - Business: BUS110, B207A/B, BUS310 courses
+  - Additional majors: Accounting, English, Education with respective courses
+- **Authentic Data**: Replaced placeholder data with real AOU course information sourced from official websites

 The application is designed to be deployed on platforms like Replit, with automatic database provisioning and environment variable management.
-The current implementation includes fallback data for development and testing purposes.
+Firebase integration is ready for production use with authentic course data.